ufosc/UF_r-place/README.md

 A modern, extensible r/place clone designed specifically for the University of Florida campus community.
 Built with AWS serverless architecture and Next.js, this project allows students to collaboratively create pixel art on a shared canvas.

-## 🎨 What is UF r/place?

-Inspired by Reddit's r/place, UF r/place is a collaborative digital canvas where UF students can place colored pixels to create art, messages, and designs together.
-This implementation is tailored for the UF community with plans for future features like:

-- University-themed color palettes
-- College/department sections
-- Campus event integrations
-- Student organization competitions
-- Real-time collaborative editing

 ## 🏗️ Project Structure

 This monorepo contains: